Tiana-Lewis/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Peanut butter cup toast

+Ingredients:
+- 2 pieces of bread
+- Your choice of hazelnut spread
+- Peanut butter (or any nut butter of your choice)

+Instructions:
+1. Put toast in the toaster to desired toastyness.
+2. Spread chocolate hazelnut spread on one side of one slice of bread.
+3. Spread peanut butter spread on one side of the other slice of bread.
+4. Combine both slices of bread, spread sides together.
+5. Seperate toast slices.
+6. Enjoy your toast!